-As required, a copy of the Draft Red Herring Prospectus was submitted to BSE.
-The disclaimer clause as intimated by BSE to our Company, post scrutiny of the Draft Red Herring Prospectus, by way of its in-principle approval dated January 03, 2025 is as under:
+As required, a copy of the Draft Red Herring Prospectus shall be submitted to the BSE SME.
+The Disclaimer Clause as intimated by the BSE SME to us, post scrutiny of the Draft Red Herring Prospectus, shall be included in the Red Herring Prospectus and Prospectus prior to the filing with RoC.